Best Health Insurance for Pregnant Women

 Supplemental pregnancy insurance

 Supplemental maternity insurance pays you directly, instead of paying a health care provider.
-There are two main kinds of extra insurance that you can buy for pregnancy: short-term disability and hospital indemnity.
 However, you usually have to purchase these policies before you get pregnant, so you'll have to plan ahead if you want the extra coverage.

 Disability insurance for pregnant women